Imitation Learning for Combinatorial Optimisation under Uncertainty: Imitation Learning: Models and Challenges

 \subsubsection{\textbf{Inverse Reinforcement Learning} (IRL)}

-Inverse reinforcement learning (IRL), first proposed in \cite{russell1998learning}, seeks to recover the underlying reward function from expert demonstrations rather than learning a direct mapping from states to actions.
-Consistent with the IRL literature, we use reward-based notation, in contrast to the cost-based formulation adopted for behavioural cloning.
-Once the reward function is inferred, a policy can be learned by solving the resulting reinforcement learning problem.
+IRL, first introduced by \cite{russell1998learning}, aims to recover the underlying reward function that explains expert behaviour, rather than directly learning a mapping from states to actions.
+Following standard practice in the IRL literature, we adopt reward-based notation, in contrast to the cost-based formulation used for behavioural cloning.
+Once the reward function is inferred, a policy can be obtained by solving the resulting RL problem.